MuckRock/documentcloud-whisper-addon/README.md

 Transcribe audio files using [OpenAI's Whisper](https://github.com/openai/whisper).

 You may upload audio files from any publically accessible URL.
-You may also use share links from Google Drive, Dropbox, Mediafire and Wetransfer.
+You may also use share links from Google Drive, Dropbox, Mediafire, Wetransfer and YouTube.
 If you use a share link for a folder, it will process all files in that folder.

 *NOTE*: You must have a verified account to use this Add-On.
 [If you have not